 The laboratory is focused on understanding the regulation of peptide hormone and neuropeptide synthesis in the secretory pathway.
 We study the maturation enzymes known as proprotein convertases, responsible for generating most secreted signaling proteins, and implicated in diseases such as diabetes, obesity, bone disease, and cancer.
 We also study small secretory chaperones, which participate not only in convertase maturation but also in blocking aggregation of neurodegeneration-related proteins in the secretory pathway.

 3. Chaperones in neurodegeneration: 7B2 and proSAAS.
 Small natively disordered proteins are now beginning to emerge as important players in the formation of neurodegenerative aggregates.
 We are interested in the role of secretory chaperones in the biochemistry and cell biology of the neuron and have shown that two small secretory chaperones can block the formation of both Abeta oligomers and fibrils in vitro and neurootoxic aggregates in cell culture models.
-We now wish to further explore the biochemistry and cell biology of chaperone-aggregate interactions.
-This project is relevant to Alzheimer’s disease in further defining the mechanisms by which amyloid plaques develop in brain tissue.
-Parkinson’s disease is also of interest as these protein similarly block the fibrillation of this neurodegenerative protein.
+We now wish to further explore the biochemistry and cell biology of chaperone-aggregate interactions and extend the work to synuclein aggregates.
+This project is relevant to Alzheimer’s and Parkinson’s diseases in defining the mechanisms by which amyloid plaques and other insoluble aggregates form in brain tissue.